raspberrypilearning/star-collector/en/step_3.md

 }
 --- /code ---

-Save your Script.
+Save your script.

 --- /task ---

 --- task ---

 **Test:** Play your project.
-Walk into the Star to see it disappear.
+Walk into the star to see it disappear.

-**Debug:** Make sure you have added the 'Player' tag to your Player GameObject and not to the Star!
+**Debug:** Make sure you have added the Player tag to your Player GameObject and not to the Star!

 ![The Game view showing the Player colliding with the star and the star disappearing.](images/collect-star.gif)